Knob-billed fruit dove: Taxonomy and systematics

 The knob-billed fruit dove was originally described as Ptilopus insolitus by Hermann Schlegel in 1863 on the basis of specimens from New Ireland.
 The name of the genus was later emended to Ptilinopus.
 The generic name Ptilinopus is derived from the Ancient Greek words πτιλον (ptilon), meaning feather, and πους (pous), meaning foot.
 The specific name insolitus is from the Latin word insolitus, meaning strange.
 Knob-billed fruit dove is the official common name designated by the International Ornithologists' Union.
-Other common names for the species include knob billed fruit dove, knob-billed fruit-dove, red-knobbed fruit dove, red-knobbed fruit-dove, and Schlegel's fruit-dove.
+Other common names for the species include red-knobbed fruit dove and Schlegel's fruit-dove.

 The knob-billed fruit dove is closely related to the orange-bellied fruit dove, and these two species are thought to form a species group with the grey-headed and carunculated fruit doves.
 This group may also include the black-naped and dwarf fruit doves.

 There are two recognised subspecies of the knob-billed fruit dove.
 Variation between subspecies may be clinal.